In Praise of Shadows

-In Praise of Shadows (陰翳礼讃, In'ei Raisan) is a 1933 essay on Japanese aesthetics by the Japanese author Jun'ichirō Tanizaki.
-It was translated into English, in 1977, by the academic students of Japanese literature Thomas J. Harper and Edward Seidensticker.
-A new translation by Gregory Starr was published in 2017; a further translation, along with three additional essays, is slated to be published by Tuttle on March 3rd, 2026.

-Publication history

-Already sketched out in a series of comments that appear in Some Prefer Nettles, Tanizaki's aesthetic credo, in the more finished form of this essay, was originally published in 1933 in Japanese.

-The English translation was published in 1977 by Leete's Island Books.
-The translation contains a foreword by architect and educator Charles Moore and an afterword by one of the translators, Thomas J. Harper.
-Harper was Senior Lecturer in Japanese Literature at the Australian National University in Canberra.
-The other translator, Edward Seidensticker, was Professor of Japanese Literature at Columbia University.

-Much shorter than the author's novels, this book is a small meditative work of 73 pages, of which 59 are the essay itself.

-In 2001, Random House published a reprint in paperback.

-A new English translation by Gregory Starr, with illustrations and photographs by Andrew Pothecary, was published by Sora Books in December 2017.
-The 102-page edition also includes a foreword by the Japanese architect Kengo Kuma and an afterword by Japanese literature Professor Eve Zimmerman of Wellesley College.
+In Praise of Shadows (陰翳礼讃, In'ei Raisan) is an essay by Jun'ichirō Tanizaki about Japanese aesthetics.
+Tanizaki's observations include cultural notes on customs and traditions, people, historical places and buildings, discussion of various materials and craft techniques, as well as food and even unusual recipes as seen through the author's metaphorical lens of light and shadow.
+The original essay was published in Japan in 1933.

+The 1977 English translation includes a foreword by the architect Charles Moore, who writes that the book "helps us to look deep into ourselves to our own inhabitation of our world, as it describes with spine-tingling insights the traditional Japanese inhabitation of theirs.
+It could change our lives."

+Overview

 Themes

 The essay consists of 16 sections that discuss traditional Japanese aesthetics in contrast with change.
 Comparisons of light with darkness are used to contrast Western and Asian cultures.
 The West, in its striving for progress, is presented as continuously searching for light and clarity, while the subtle and subdued forms of East Asian art and literature are seen by Tanizaki to represent an appreciation of shadow and subtlety, closely relating to the traditional Japanese concept of sabi.
 In addition to contrasting light and dark, Tanizaki further considers the layered tones of various kinds of shadows and their power to reflect low sheen materials like gold embroidery, patina and cloudy crystals.
 In addition, he distinguishes between the values of gleam and shine.

-The text presents personal reflections on topics as diverse as architecture and its fittings, crafts, finishes, jade, food, cosmetics and mono no aware (the art of impermanence).
+The text presents personal reflections on topics as diverse as architecture and its fittings, traditional crafts, finishes, jade, food, cosmetics and mono no aware (the art of impermanence).
 Tanizaki explores in close description the use of space in buildings, lacquerware by candlelight, monastery toilets and women in the dark of a brothel.
 The essay acts as "a classic description of the collision between the shadows of traditional Japanese interiors and the dazzling light of the modern age".

-In the Sora Books edition, the 16 section themes are:
+The 16 section themes are translated in the 2017 English version as follows: